LearnWithTwoHeads/devops/02-networking/3-custom-web-server.md

 ### Nginx

 `nginx` is a general-purpose web server.
-It can be used for a variety of use cases, to serve static content back, as a reverse proxy/load-balancer.
-In a lot of cases, it is used as the front door for all web traffic coming into what ever application you are operating.
+It can be used for a variety of use cases, to serve static content back to the requester, as a reverse proxy/load-balancer.
+In a lot of cases, it is used as the front door for all web traffic (HTTP-wise) coming into whatever server you are operating.

 At that level, you have a lot of control as far as where to route the traffic after it hits `nginx`, add special headers to each request that comes in, and the list goes on and on.
 For our purposes, we will get started by installing it, and then running it on our machine for clients to start making requets onto our machine.